Smoothing discrete Morse theory: Background

 \begin{proof} See Milnor \cite{Milnor} or Matsumoto \cite{Matsumoto}. \end{proof} \enlargethispage{3mm}

-\begin{theorem} Let $M$ denote a closed smooth manifold.
+\begin{theorem} Let $M$ be a closed smooth manifold.
 Let $f : M \rightarrow \R$ be an arbitrary (smooth) Morse function.
-Then, $M$ admits a smooth handle decomposition into $c_i$ $i$-handles, where $c_i$ counts the number of index-$i$ critical points of $f$. \end{theorem}
+Then, $M$ admits a smooth handle decomposition into $c_i$ handles of index~$i$, where $c_i$ counts the number of index-$i$ critical points of $f$. \end{theorem}

 \begin{proof} Let $p_1, \ldots, p_k$ be the critical points of $f$.
 Up to relabeling them, we can assume $f(p_1) < f(p_2) < \ldots < f(p_k)$.
 Choose $k+1$ real numbers $\lambda_0, \lambda_1, \ldots, \lambda_k$ such that